Masood-Akram/MorphoMeasure/README.md

 - [ ] Extract features with tag 7 (glia).
 - [ ] PCA on Height, Width, and Depth.
 - [ ] Pure Python feature extraction (no L-Measure dependency).
-- [ ] TREES toolbox integration (pending license check).
-- [ ] Separate measures for apical dendrites and neuronal trees.
+- [ ] Separate measures for apical & basal trees.

 ---